 The normal promotion route is to the post of Principal Research Associate (Grade 11) or Director of Research (Grade 12).
 Please see the updated Senior Researcher Promotions (SRP) scheme procedure and guidance on the HR Division webpages.
 Advice in relation to particular cases can be obtained from the relevant HR Schools Team.

 The University aims to be a leader in driving an inclusive culture of mutual respect and in promoting a positive working environment for all in its community.
-High standards of conduct are therefore expected from all staff.
+High standards of conduct are therefore expected from all employees.
 Formal sanctions may be taken into account when assessing an applicant's suitability for promotion; those with a live disciplinary warning on file may be excluded from applying for promotion.